How to Know if You Need a Will or a Trust

 3. You want to keep the distribution of your property secret.

 If you write a will, and your property goes through probate, the probate proceeding will be filed in court, and anyone will be able to view the court documents.
 The public will be able to see your will.
-Oklahoma courts now post all court documents online.
+Oklahoma courts now publish most court documents online.
+Anyone can look online and see these documents.
 The same is true of courts of many other states.

 A trust, however, is confidential, and the public will not be able to see it.